BA (Hons) — 2027 entry English Literature and Creative Writing

 Culture and arts at Surrey

-As a BA (Hons) English Literature and Creative Writing student at Surrey, you’ll find yourself in an exciting and creatively invigorating environment.
+As an English literature and creative writing student at Surrey, you’ll find yourself in an exciting and creatively invigorating environment.

 Alongside your lectures, tutorials, seminars and workshops, you'll have a wide range of opportunities to engage with our vibrant research culture and arts activities.